stacksmith/trivial-rfc-1123/README.txt

-*TRIVIAL-RFC-1123*
+###TRIVIAL-RFC-1123

-Mainly parsing dates in RFC-1123 format, that is  dates like:

-    Fri, 16 Jul 2010 02:33:50 -0500
+Parses dates in RFC-1123 format (dates that look like **Fri, 16 Jul 2010 02:33:50 -0500**

-Ripped directly from drakma.
-I just needed to parse the date...
+The code is taken directly from drakma and shoehorned to be standalone library for minimal applications requiring date parsing.

+According to the authors, the following formats will be parsed

+    Wed, 06-Feb-2008 21:01:38 GMT
+    Wed, 06-Feb-08 21:01:38 GMT
+    Tue Feb 13 08:00:00 2007 GMT
+    Wednesday, 07-February-2027 08:55:23 GMT
+    Wed, 07-02-2017 10:34:45 GMT

+date-parse-error condition will be raised in case of problems.